The $RO(C_4)$ integral homology of a point: The computer program

 So far we have enough information to \emph{verify} the multiplicative structure as it appears in section \ref{Results}, but not automatically \emph{compute} it.
 In other words, the expressions of the generators in section \ref{Results} need to be known a-priori and then the program can prove them in a user-specified range.
 But there is a final algorithm that eliminates this need, and allows us to automatically write our generators in terms of Euler and orientation classes.
 This "factorization" algorithm works by forming a multiplication table for the $RO(G)$ homology, and then turns this table into a colored graph, somewhat analogous to the Cayley graph of a group.
 There are two colors, corresponding to multiplication and division, and traversing this graph is equivalent to generating expressions of the generators like those appearing in section \ref{Results}.

 This chains-based approach also works remarkably well with Massey products.
 And indeed, our program can compute Massey products, and their indeterminacy, directly from their definition.
-Finally, we can replace $\underline{\mathbb Z}$ with any other constant Green functor corresponding to any user specified ring; a particularly interesting case is that of $\underline{\mathbb F_2}$ coefficients.
+Finally, we can replace $\underline{\mathbb Z}$ with other constant Green functors such as $\underline{\mathbb F_p}$ for prime $p$ and $\underline{\mathbb Q}$.

+In version 3.0 of the program, we introduced support for computing the $RO(G)$ graded homology of $G$-spaces other than the point.
+This extension is used in \cite{BC4S2} for the $C_4$ classifying space of the group $\Sigma_2$.

+Since version 1.0, we have significantly improved the program's runtime performance and memory usage.
+This was partly achieved by using the sparse matrix format to store the differentials; in this context, a matrix is sparse if the vast majority of its entries are $0$ and thus we need not waste memory storing them.
+Another improvement was made by introducing a variant of algebraic Morse theory (see \cite{Lam19}) that preserves equivariance.
+This allows us to reduce our chain complexes to smaller ones in the same equivariant homotopy type.
+With this reduction, we can compress box products of chain complexes anywhere between 30\% to 90\%, with larger chain complexes leading to better compression ratios.

 All these details plus many more can be found in the documentation for our code available \href{https://nickg-math.github.io/Mackey/html/index.html}{here}.